Tobacco companies lose 8 million customers a year. Why? Because their products kill them.

 Here’s how we did it.

 Influencer marketing.
 It’s no secret that young people don’t listen to adults, they listen to their peers.
 We involved 12 influencers to create multilingual content across all regions.
 From Ukranian singer Michelle Andrade to former Indian cricketer Yuvraj Singh, our influencers were able to engage young people across interests, language and geographical area.
 Together, they created 65 posts with the #TobaccoExposed hashtag across Facebook, Twitter, Instagram and TikTok.
-Vietnamese dancer Quang Dang, no stranger to creating viral videos, created a dance video gaining 980,000 views to date.
+Vietnamese dancer Quang Dang, no stranger to engaging viral videos, created a dance video gaining 980,000 views to date.
 Our influencers had a potential reach of 32.2 million people across all six WHO regions.

 Diverse platforms.
 Sure, our campaign used the classic platforms to reach our younger audience, with multilingual digital content on Twitter, Facebook and Instagram.
 But we thought outside the box too.
 For the first time we also engaged Tinder as a partner, the mobile dating site synonymous with Millennials and Generation Z. It worked a charm, with a potential reach of 12.4 million people across five countries, France, Italy, Spain, Germany and the UK, and an impressive 9.63% engagement rate.